kjohnston1149/portland-comedy/README.md

 * If pop-ups are blocked on the site, the Google Calendar API cannot authorize the app on a computer.
 This may be fixed with further manipulation of the API code.

+* Currently requires user to use a Google Account to authorize API.
+Cannot access the API if not logged into an account.

 ### Code Generators

 Make use of the many generators for code, try `ember help generate` for more details